Exodus (1960 film): Production

 Exodus was filmed on location in Israel and Cyprus.
 Although filming key elements of Exodus on the Mediterranean island of Cyprus was authentic, as it was the location of the British internment camps for Jewish refugees trying to reach Palestine, it was difficult, as the island was in the middle of a Greek insurgency against British rule, led by the Greek nationalist organisation EOKA.
 EOKA was considered a terrorist organisation by the British authorities in Cyprus, who were opposed to the filming of a movie on the island that seemed to combine anti-British sentiments with a storyline that appeared to show terrorist action could be successful.
-As a result, the British authorities refused to help Preminger with the logistical side of filming.
+As a result, the British authorities refused to help Otto Preminger with the logistical side of filming.
 The only assistance given by the British authorities was the placement of an armed guard on the large number of decommissioned rifles used as props in the film, to prevent them from falling into the hands of EOKA and being recommissioned.

 Relations between the director and actors were difficult, particularly with the male lead, Paul Newman.
 After Newman's suggested changes to the script were rejected by Preminger, and the actor given a dressing down for making the suggestions, Newman hid a mannequin on a high balcony on which he was due to play out a fight scene.
 At the end of the scene, Newman pretended to stumble, and threw the mannequin over the balcony.
 Not realising this was a practical joke, Preminger collapsed and required medical attention.
 At other times, Preminger and Newman were barely on speaking terms.

-Uris was originally signed to write a screenplay of the film, but Preminger rejected his script as excessively anti-British and anti-Arab.
+Leon Uris, author of the source novel Exodus, was originally signed to write a screenplay of the film, but Preminger rejected his script as excessively anti-British and anti-Arab.
 Preminger instead hired blacklisted writer Dalton Trumbo, with whom he collaborated on a script in forty days.
 Trumbo had never visited Israel, resulting in initial errors, such as locating the site of the Acre prison break, located in a coastal city, as taking place in the middle of the desert.
-Trumbo also made fewer use of Blblical themes than Uris wanted.
+Trumbo also made less use of Biblical themes than Uris wanted.
 His biographer wrote that Trumbo refused "to go back to Old Testament times, and follow the Jews through the centuries of the Diaspora and the horror of the Holocaust."
 Trumbo and Preminger did not share Uris's preoccupation with history as moulding the Israeli national character.

-Paul Newman and Eva Marie Saint had previously appeared together as the teenage lovers who subsequently marry in a 1955 musical version of Thornton Wilder's Our Town with Frank Sinatra as the stage manager, an episode of the anthology television series Producer's Showcase.
+Paul Newman and Eva Marie Saint had previously appeared together as George Gibbs and Emily Webb, teenage lovers who subsequently marry in a 1955 musical version of Thornton Wilder's Our Town with Frank Sinatra as the stage manager, an episode of the anthology television series Producer's Showcase.
 Newman and Saint sing a duet during the malt shop sequence.

-The Jill Haworth part was offered to Hayley Mills whose parents turned it down.
+The Karen Hansen part was originally offered to Hayley Mills, but her parents turned it down.
+It was one of John Derek's last appearances as an actor.